 Once I was through with Kochi, I tried to move and explore more of Kerala.
 But I did not plan my trip this time and let it take me, with a flow.
 I opened the map and tried to mark places that I could visit, as I had more time and was done hovering around in Fort Kochi.
 I marked a few spots here and there and figured out Kottayam is my next destination.
-Although the place does not have much to see but it sure is a sweet spot for a number of day trips in the same region.
+Although the place does not have much to see it sure is a sweet spot for a number of day trips in the same region.
 This sort of made it my base for the next few days.

-With a bus ride something short of 100 kilometers, I was in Kottayam looking for a hostel, dormitories and cheap hotels here.
+With a bus ride something short of 100 kilometres, I was in Kottayam looking for a hostel, dormitories and cheap hotels here.
 I was lucky to find a good looking comfortable place with only 5 minutes walking distance from the bus station.
 That’s exactly what I needed, save time and make the most of my trip.
 I reached here by noon; this would have been a day wasted if I planned to go any further.
 So as a wise man I dropped my bag at the hotel, rested for an hour and tried to look for nearby places to see, eat and plan for the days to come.

-As I moved out; I realized the city is not that big, its neither a big metropolitan place, nor is it so small to be termed as not well civilized and urban.
-It offers a unique vantage point with simple life and down to earth people.
+As I moved out; I realized the city is not that big, its neither a big metropolitan place nor is it so small to be termed as not well civilized and urban.
+It offers a unique vantage point with a simple life and down to earth people.
 As a local put it, ‘the world seems to have bypassed Kottayam.
 Chiefly known for its lakes, letters and latex, an undoubtedly unusual combination, Kottayam, in fact, is a land of many accomplishments.

 Kottayam was the first place in Kerala to have a printing press installed by a British person, which gave it the edge on education.
 Even today more than 80 percent of books printed out of Kerala are printed here.
-This was the very reason of high literacy rate in Kerala, which made it the first town even in Kerala to achieve a 100 percent literacy rate back in 90’s which is a tremendous feat.
+This was the very reason of the high literacy rate in Kerala, which made it the first town even in Kerala to achieve a 100 percent literacy rate back in the 90’s which is a tremendous feat.

 I had a meal of Malabar biryani and inquired about places to visit, everyone pointed at Vembanad lake for the backwaters experience but I ruled it out, in exchange of Alleppey, which is a much better place for backwater experience.
-The next morning destination was set as Kumarakom bird sanctuary and I had to wake up early for this one, so I made my way to the bed for a good night sleep.
+The next morning destination was set as Kumarakom bird sanctuary and I had to wake up early for this one, so I made my way to the bed for good night sleep.

 “Don’t tell me how educated you are, tell me how much you traveled.” – Mohammed s.a.w.